Leachie Gecko (Rhacodactylus leachianus)

 Here are some enclosures that are appropriate for housing leachie geckos.
 Where possible, larger is always better!

-- Zen Habitats 2’x2’x4′ PVC Panel Reptile Enclosure
+- Zen Habitats 2’x2’x4′ Meridian PVC Reptile Enclosure

 - Carolina Custom Cages Bio Deep Hybrid 24LX24WX48H

-- Zen Habitats 4’x2’x4′ Original PVC Panel Reptile Enclosure
+- Zen Habitats 4’x2’x4′ Meridian PVC Reptile Enclosure